SOOD++: Leveraging Unlabeled Data to Boost Oriented Object Detection: Introduction

 \section{Introduction}

 \fi

 \IEEEPARstart{S}{ufficient} labeled data is essential to achieve satisfactory performance for fully-supervised object detection.
 However, the data labeling process is expensive and laborious.
 To alleviate this problem, many Semi-Supervised Object Detection~(SSOD) methods~\cite{liu2021unbiased,xu2021end,zhou2022dense,li2022pseco}, aiming to learn from labeled data as well as easy-to-obtain unlabeled data, have been proposed recently.
-By leveraging the potentially useful information from the unlabeled data, the SSOD methods can achieve promising improvement compared with the supervised baselines, i.e., methods only trained from the limited labeled data.
+By leveraging the potentially useful information from the unlabeled data, the SSOD methods can achieve promising improvements compared with the supervised baselines, i.e., methods only trained from the limited labeled data.

-The recent advanced SSOD methods~\cite{liu2021unbiased,xu2021end,zhou2022dense,li2022pseco} mainly focus on detecting objects with horizontal bounding boxes in general scenes.
+The recent advanced SSOD methods~\cite{liu2021unbiased,xu2021end,zhou2022dense,li2022pseco} mainly focus on detecting objects with horizontal bounding boxes\footnote{Horizontal objects include both horizontally and vertically aligned ones, as they are represented by axis-aligned bounding boxes without rotation.} in general scenes.
 However, in more complex scenes, notably aerial scenes, we need to utilize oriented bounding boxes to precisely describe the objects.
 The complexity of annotating objects with oriented bounding boxes significantly surpasses that of their horizontal counterparts, e.g., the annotation process for oriented bounding boxes incurs an approximate 36.5\% increase in costs\footnote{The cost of annotating an oriented box is approximately 36.5\% more expensive than a horizontal box~(\$86 vs. \$63 per 1k)~\url{https://cloud.google.com/ai-platform/data-labeling/pricing}}.
 Thus, considering the higher annotation cost of oriented boxes, semi-supervised oriented object detection is worth studying.